bknarendra/fb_photo_friend_finder/README.md

 > Copy the response which contains the access token.
 Response will be something like this https://www.facebook.com/connect/login_success.html#access_token={access_token}&expires_in=4312423

+(Note: I found that my app is still under review and so it doesn't have to authority to ask for publish_actions and user_photos permissions.
+So you can create your own app or use the graph API explorer access token.
+You can use any app's access token as long as it has the publish_actions and user_photos permissions.)

 Copy and paste the access token in the script.

 Next you need the FB cookies.